 Before buying, learn about a breed’s disposition and ease of handling; some are flightier and higher-strung than others.
 If this is your first time handling cattle, choose a polled breed, meaning its horns have been removed because they are easier and safer to handle.
 Remember, animals of good or poor disposition exist in every cattle breed; carefully select individuals and breed if possible.

-Some breeds, such as Galloway and Scotch Highland, are well adapted to very cold climates, while Brahman, Brangus, Senepol, Santa Gertrudis, and other Brahman crosses and composites do well in hot climates.
+As you research the different cattle breeds, you will learn the details of each breed, including production averages and suitability for specific climates and management practices.
+For example, some breeds, such as Galloway and Scotch Highland, are well adapted to frigid temperatures, while Brahman, Brangus, Senepol, Santa Gertrudis, and other Brahman crosses and composites do well in hot climates.

 For example, in beef cattle, Angus cattle have good marbling ability and meat quality, and Herefords are known for feed efficiency and calm nature.
 On the other hand, continental breeds, such as Charolais, Limousin, Simmental, Gelbvieh, and Chianina, are popular if you prefer the added size and higher weaning weights in calves.
 And in dairy cattle, Holsteins are often chosen for high milk production, while Jersey and Brown Swiss are popular for the high fat and protein in their milk.

 The most profit, however, may not come from the animal that grows the biggest or gives the most milk if it takes more feed to achieve that size.
 Often, the hardier, smaller cow that needs less feed and can get by on marginal pastures is the most profitable, especially if a cow produces a calf every year.
 In addition, she may produce more pounds of beef in her lifetime because she stays in the herd longer.